charmbracelet/melt/README.md

 # Generate a seed phrase from an SSH key
 melt ~/.ssh/id_ed25519

+# Generate a seed phrase from a SSH key from standard input
+cat ~/.ssh/id_ed25519 | melt

 # Rebuild the key from the seed phrase
 melt restore ./my-key --seed "seed phrase"

+# Rebuild the key and print it to standard output
+cat words | melt restore -
 ```

 You can also pipe to and from a file: